 For achieving this type of good results you have to keep in mind of several points,

 - Do not re-use the gel.
 If necessary use only twice.

 - Do not reuse the buffer.
 If necessary use only twice or thrice.

 - Prepare buffer freshly every time for gel as well as the electrophoresis tank.

 - Preserve DNA and DNA ladders properly in the cold chain.

-- Use template DNA ~30ng to 50 ng not more than that.
+- Use template DNA ~30ng to 50 ng not more than that, in the PCR reaction.